Dennis Flinta

-Dennis Flinta (born 14 November 1983) is a retired Danish professional football midfielder.
+Dennis Flinta (born 14 November 1983) is a Danish retired professional football midfielder.

 Career

 Flinta started his career with a number of Copenhagen clubs.
 He played in the reserve team of Brøndby IF, but did not play any senior matches for the club.
 In 2004, he moved to Silkeborg IF, and made his Danish Superliga debut.
 He had a short spell at league rivals FC Midtjylland, before moving back to Silkeborg, now in the secondary Danish 1st Division.
 He helped Silkeborg gain promotion for the Superliga.

 At the end of 2019, Flinta announced his retirement at the age of 36.
 With a total of 386 games played for Silkeborg, he became the second most playing player in the club's history.